meatball133/crystal/concepts-wip/basics/about.md

 ### Addition & Subtraction & Multiplication

-In Crystal you can use the `+` operator to add two numbers together.
+In Crystal, you can use the `+` operator to add two numbers together.
 You can also use the `-` operator to subtract two numbers.
 And you can use the `*` operator to multiply two numbers.